 At Brooks, we aim to reduce the impact that our running gear has on the planet.
 To do this, we’ve created our sustainable consumption strategy in support of the United Nations Sustainable Development Goal #12: Responsible Consumption & Production.
 We take a holistic approach, managing the impact of our products on the planet across their lifecycles, from raw materials all the way through to product use and end of life.
-We’ve identified key interventions to address that impact: we will minimise our reliance on non-renewable resources and use more sustainable materials in our product, minimise material waste generated through product manufacturing, move toward a fully circular product model, and take responsibility for our product after its usable life, so that it won’t end up in landfill.
+We’ve identified key interventions to address that impact: we will minimise our reliance on non-renewable resources and use more sustainable materials in our product, minimise material waste generated during manufacturing, introduce a fully circular product and take responsibility for our product after its usable life.

 We must replace conventional raw materials used in our product, such as polyester (PET) and ethylene-vinyl acetate (EVA), with recycled and bio-based alternatives.
 The change is critical to decouple our product from non-renewable finite resources that have a large environmental impact.
 Non-renewable resources will eventually become scarce, creating a risk to the future prosperity of our business.